 Judge delays Trump sentencing, lets him seek dismissal of NY conviction

-New York judge cancels a sentencing hearing previously scheduled for November 26 without setting a new date.
+New York judge cancels a sentencing hearing scheduled for Tuesday without setting a new date.

-A New York judge has delayed the sentencing in Donald Trump’s hush money case and allowed the president-elect to argue to dismiss the conviction before he takes office on January 20.
+A New York judge has delayed the sentencing in Donald Trump’s hush money case and allowed the United States president-elect to argue to dismiss the conviction before he takes office on January 20.

-Judge Juan Merchan on Friday cancelled a sentencing hearing previously set for November 26 without setting a new date.
+Judge Juan Merchan on Friday cancelled a sentencing hearing set for Tuesday without setting a new date.

 Both prosecutors and defence lawyers have sought to pause proceedings in the case to deal with the unprecedented legal situation: sentencing an incoming president on a criminal conviction.

-Merchan also ruled that Trump’s team can file a motion to dismiss the case.
+Merchan also ruled that Trump’s team may file a motion to dismiss the case.
 Prosecutors said they would oppose scrapping the conviction.

-Trump was found guilty in May on all 34 charges of falsifying business records in relation to a hush-money payment made to porn star Stormy Daniels ahead of the 2016 US presidential election.
+Trump was found guilty in May on all 34 charges of falsifying business records in relation to hush money payments made to porn star Stormy Daniels to cover up an alleged sexual encounter before the 2016 presidential election.

-In his order, Merchan wrote that “the joint application for a stay of sentencing is granted to the extent that the November 26, 2024 date is adjourned”.
+In his order, Merchan wrote: “The joint application for a stay of sentencing is granted to the extent that the November 26, 2024 date is adjourned.”

 Trump’s lawyers want the case tossed out altogether.
-Earlier this week, they filed a motion, saying that continuing the prosecution would affect the “orderly transition” of power as Trump takes office.
+Earlier this week, they filed a motion arguing that continuing the prosecution would affect the “orderly transition” of power as Trump takes office.

 Trump’s team argued that the state charges – filed by a Democratic district attorney against the Republican former president – were politically motivated.

-The US Justice Department has a rule against prosecuting sitting presidents – a doctrine the Trump’s lawyers said should extend to the states.
+The US Department of Justice has a rule against prosecuting sitting presidents – a doctrine Trump’s lawyers said should extend to the states.

-They also cited The Presidential Transition Act, highlighting the role and duties of the president-elect.
+They also cited the Presidential Transition Act, highlighting the role and duties of the president-elect.

 “On November 5, 2024, the Nation’s People issued a mandate that supersedes the political motivations of [the district attorney’s] ‘People’,” they wrote.
 “This case must be immediately dismissed.”